soybase/crossmap-workflow/README.md

 Then use the script crossmap_delta_to_chain.pl in this repository to generate "chain" files from the delta-format .filter files.

-This process requires a couple of additional steps due to an apparent with liftOver and CrossMap.
-As of late 2018, it seems that liftOver and CrossMap are doing the wrong thing with inversions, so this script produces two chain files: one for forward alignments and one for inversions.
-The one for inversions transforms the coords as the Q chromosome length minus the original coordinates, in + orientation.
+This process requires a couple of additional steps due to an apparent problem with liftOver and CrossMap.
+As of late 2018, it seems that liftOver and CrossMap are doing the wrong thing with inversions, so the crossmap_delta_to_chain.pl script produces two chain files: one for forward alignments and one for inversions.
+The chain file for inversions transforms the coords as the query chromosome length minus the original coordinates, in + orientation.
-The results need to be recovered afterwards as Qchr size - transated coordinates.

 Then use the CrossMap.py script (http://crossmap.sourceforge.net) to generate a mapping of a file of genomic coordinates.